OP-TEE/optee_docs/architecture/core.rst

 From the Client Application
     The client application can ask for shared memory allocation using the GlobalPlatform Client API function ``TEEC_AllocateSharedMemory(...)``.
 The
-    client application can also provide shared memory through the GlobalPlatform Client API function ``TEEC_RegisterSharedMemory(...)``.
-In such a case, the provided memory must be physically contiguous, since OP-TEE core, who does not handle scatter-gather memory, is able to use the provided range of memory addresses.
-Note that the reference count of a shared memory chunk is incremented when shared memory is registered, and initialized to 1 on allocation.
+    client application can also register a memory through the GlobalPlatform Client API function ``TEEC_RegisterSharedMemory(...)``.
+The shared memory reference can then be used as parameter when invoking a trusted application.

 From the Linux Driver
     Occasionally the Linux kernel driver needs to allocate shared memory for the